gabrielshanahan/gazer/README.md

 ```

 ## Design decisions
-* The interface with users should be completely independent of gazing functionality, since scaling and availability requirements
+1) The API and gazing services should be entirely independent of one another, since architectural requirements such as scalability and availability
-for these components are fundamentally different
+for these components are completely different.
+As a consequence, the gazing service will interact directly with database repositories.
-* Heavy usage of the user-facing component is not anticipated to be very high and is therefore implemented in a blocking, synchronous
+2) Heavy usage of the user-facing component is not anticipated to be very high and is therefore implemented in a blocking, synchronous
 manner
-* The gazing functionality is basically completely IO bound, so an effort is made to be as non-blocking & asynchronous as
+3) The gazing functionality is basically completely IO bound, so an effort is made to be as non-blocking & asynchronous as
 possible.
 This is limited by the blocking nature of JDBC.
+4) All data-constraints are defined in the business layers.
+No data-constraints (apart from non-nullability and data type) are defined at the persistence level.
+This is for the same reason that they wouldn't be defined as part of the specification of pen and paper.

 ## Architecture